Rettend/eemoji/README.md

 ### JSON Config

 Same deal, but you overwrite the whole config.

+Use the `init` command and select the `json` config type to generate a config file.

 > **Warning**
 > You must specify the `format` property